Massage Therapy for Arthritis: Exploring the Potential Benefits

 4. Trigger Point Therapy

-Trigger point therapy is a technique that focuses on identifying and addressing trigger points, or tight bands of fiber in your muscle tissue, causing pain in other parts of your body, also known as deferred pain.
+Trigger point therapy is a technique that focuses on identifying and addressing trigger points, or tight bands of fiber in your muscle tissue, that may be causing pain in other parts of your body, also known as deferred pain.

-The careful application of trigger point therapy can help reduce localized pain and bring about renewed relief.
+The careful application of trigger point therapy has been shown to help reduce localized pain and bring about a sense of renewed relief.

 It's essential to ensure your therapist is a professional who is knowledgeable about techniques for rheumatoid arthritis and can accommodate the sensitivities associated with your condition.